 Introductory Questions

-What country do you currently live in?
-[DROP DOWN MENU]

-Have you, within the last three years, registered or initiated the registration of a domain in the “new” types of top-level domains (“new gTLD”)?
-(Examples of new gTLDs include: [Provide list of new gTLDs available for registrants to review].)
+Have you, within the last five years, registered or initiated the registration of a domain in one of the “new” types of top-level domains (“new gTLDs”)?
+(Examples of new gTLDs include: “.link,” “.world,” “.sport,” “.estate,” “.menu,” etc.) “New gTLDs” do not include legacy TLDs, such as .com, or country code TLDs, such as .us.
 [MULTIPLE CHOICE]

-Yes, I have registered a domain name in a new gTLD within the past three years.
+Yes, I have registered a domain name in a new gTLD within the past five years.
+[GROUP A]

-No, I registered a domain name in a new gTLD more than three years ago, but would consider doing so again in the future.

 No, I attempted to register a domain name in a new gTLD but did not complete the registration.
+[GROUP B]

 No, I have never attempted to register a domain name in a new gTLD but would consider doing so in the future.
+[GROUP C]

 No, I have never attempted to register a domain name in a new gTLD and am not interested in doing so.
+[GROUP D]

-Don’t know/Not sure
+Don’t know/Not sure [GROUP E]

-[TERMINATE IF RESPONDENT DOES NOT SELECT “Yes, I have registered...”]
+[IF RESPONDENT IS GROUP D OR E TERMINATE SURVEY]

-[IF “Yes”] What country do you currently live in?
+Q1a.
+[IF RESPONDENT IS GROUP A, B, OR C] What country do you currently live in?
 [DROP DOWN MENU]

+*The following questions are for Group A*

-[IF “Yes”] How many domain names have you attempted to register in new gTLDs within the past three years?
+[IF RESPONDENT IS GROUP A] How many domain names have you attempted to register in new gTLDs within the past five years?
 [MULTIPLE CHOICE ]

 1-5